High School Cohort Graduation Rate

 How are Cayuga and Seneca counties performing?

-The percentage of the Class of 2011 graduated on time (after 4 years of high school) was 74% in Cayuga County and 76% in Seneca County.
-These rates were lower than the 81% graduation rate at the state (excluding NYC) level.
-The graduation rate for Cayuga was below that of comparison counties, which ranged from 75%–85%.
-Graduation rates in Cayuga have fluctuated in recent years, peaking at 74% for the Classes of 2009 and 2011.
-Seneca’s graduation rates have declined from 79% for the Class of 2009.
+The percentage of the Class of 2012 graduating on time (after 4 years of high school) was 78% in Cayuga County and 80% in Seneca County.
+These rates were lower than the 84% graduation rate at the state (excluding NYC) level.
+The graduation rate for Cayuga was below most comparison counties, which ranged from 78%-87%.
+Graduation rates in Cayuga have fluctuated throughout the decade, but reached a decade high in 2012.
+Seneca's graduation rates have also fluctuated over the decade, but have steadily increased since 2008.
 The state rate has been increasing steadily in the past few years.
-Among school districts, graduation rates for the Class of 2011 ranged from 64% in Port Byron to 82% in Union Springs in Cayuga and from 74% in Waterloo to 80% in Seneca Falls in Seneca County.
+Among school districts, graduation rates for the Class of 2012 ranged from 72% in Auburn to 92% in Weedsport in Cayuga and from 73% in South Seneca to 83% in Waterloo in Seneca County.

 Notes about the data

 Data for earlier years were not comparable because cohorts were not tracked in the same way.
-These figures reflect graduates in June; the state also presents and some districts highlight the figure for graduates through August, which includes students who made up courses during summer and graduated.
+These figures reflect graduates in August, which includes students who made up courses during summer and graduated.
+The state also presents the figure for graduates in June.